Philadelphia Construction Accident Lawyer

 A Philadelphia construction accident lawyer can help you figure out your options, contact Ciccarelli Law Offices to schedule a free consultation.
 Free case evaluations, no fees unless we win.

-Types of Construction Accidents
+Types of Philadelphia Construction Accidents

 According to OSHA’s research, 20% of all workplace fatalities occurred in the construction industry.
 They broke down the top causes of construction workplace deaths into the “Fatal Four”:

 - Falls account for 39.9% of construction workplace deaths.
 They are one of the most common injuries in the world and are especially dangerous in construction sites where footing is likely to be unsteady and the heights may be great.
 Call a Philadelphia slip and fall attorney today!

 - Electrocutions were 8.5% of recorded deaths.
 Construction involves installing wiring and electrical systems and poses a hazard to employees if electrical devices are not handled safely or correctly installed.